 PARTICIPANTS WITH OTHER SPECIAL DIETARY NEEDS

 The District is able to make substitutions for individual participants who are not “handicapped persons”, but who are unable to consume a food item because of medical or other special dietary needs.
 Such substitution may only be made on a case-by-case basis when supported by a statement signed by a recognized medical authority.
-Recognized medical authorities may include physicians, physician assistants, nurse practitioners, or other professional specified by the State agency.
+Recognized medical authorities may include physicians, physician assistants, nurse practitioners, or other professionals specified by the State agency.

 For these nonhandicapped participants, the supporting statement shall include:

-* An identification of the medical or other special dietary need which restricts the the participant’s diet; and
+* An identification of the medical or other special dietary need which restricts the participant’s diet; and

 * The food or foods to be omitted from the participant’s diet, and the food choice of food that may be substituted.

 Schools are not required to make substitutions for participants whose conditions do not meet the definition of “handicapped person,” or meals based on food choices of a family or a student regarding a healthful diet.
 In most cases, the special dietary needs of nonhandicapped participants may be managed within our Child Nutrition Program meal service when a well planned variety of nutritious foods is available to children, and/or “Offer versus serve” is available and implemented.
-Please call Vicky Ecker, Food Service & Nutrition Supervisor, at 553-2460 for more information regarding meal modification/special diet.
+Please call the Food Service & Nutrition Supervisor at 553-2460 for more information regarding meal modification/special diet.